airumu/CrashEdit/README.md

   * Double-clicking on a specific line jumps to a specific line (e.g., go to state #, call subroutine #, move # instructions, [Code|Trans|Event]: #).
   * Right-click to copy the selected line’s offset as hex.
   * Ctrl + G to go to the specified line.
-  * Added frame groups editor.
+  * Added Frame Groups Editor.
   * Tries to patch frame groups when GOOL is imported from Crash 3 to Crash 2.

 * **Texture**